Inherent Inconsistencies of Feature Importance: The Data-Model relation

-Feature importance is often used, even if not stated explicitly, as a proxy for the causal analysis.
-Unfortunately, known difficulties from the field of causality also arise when calculating feature importance.
+The need to link the data and model settings is not only theoretical.
+It is motivated by the need to use models to understand how the world works.
+Feature importance is often used, even if not stated explicitly, as a proxy for causal analysis.
+Unfortunately, the known limitations of trying to establish causal relations from observational data apply to feature importance too.
 The example we used to prove the inconsistency of the data-model often appears in real-world problems.
-Two features can be highly similar because a common, unobserved factor, caused them, or one of them caused the other.
-In other cases, features may be highly correlated because they are both proxies for another variable, For example, when continuously measuring a variable of interest but recording only its mean or maximum values in discretized time points.
-This problem of lacking information to disentangle the effect of two variables, is known as non-identifiability.
+Two features can be highly similar because a common, unobserved variable, caused them, or one of them caused the other.
+For example, when continuously measuring a variable of interest but only recording its mean and maximum values as observed variables.
+This problem of lacking information to disentangle the effect of two variables is known as unidentifiability.

 To illustrate this in our context, consider two penalized regression models that are trained on two identical features.
-The first model employs an L1 regularization, also known as lasso regression; and the second model employs an L2 regularization, also known as ridge regression.
+The first model employs an L1 regularization (lasso regression), and the second model employs an L2 regularization (ridge regression).
 The predictions of the two models are identical.
-However, the calculation of commonly used feature important methods will lead to different results - lasso regression will result in assigning all the importance to one of the features, whereas ridge regression will result in assigning equal importance to both features.
+However, assigning feature importance may lead to different results between the models - lasso regression will result in assigning all the importance to one of the features, whereas ridge regression will result in assigning equal importance to both features.

-Another situation that may lead to unexpected outcomes from feature importance scores is when a collider (also known as an inverted fork) exists in the data~\cite{pearl2009causality, hernan2010causal}.
-As an example, assume that the following relationships hold in the real world (illustrated in Figure~\ref{fig:collider}): Smoking cigarettes (\emph{Smoking}) causes cancer (\emph{Cancer}), but also increases chewing gum consumption (\emph{Gum}).
-Assume also that doctors recommend people with earaches (\emph{Earache}) to chew gum.
-Now, imagine a researcher developing a model to predict \emph{Cancer} using different subsets of the features \emph{Gum} and \emph{Earache}, but lacks information on \emph{Smoking}.